 - ask about pain and other symptoms

-- ask about personal and family medical history
+- take a personal and family medical history

 - carry out a physical examination

-They may also recommend some of the following
+In addition, they may recommend some of the

 - a rectal examination

-- CT scan or MRI scan of the abdominal area
+- a CT scan or an MRI scan of the abdominal area

 - X-rays to check for blockages

-- stool sample to check for an infection or other diseases
+- a stool test to check for an infection and other conditions

 - blood tests

-A colonoscopy involves inserting a thin, flexible tube into the digestive tract through the anus.
-The tube has a light and camera on it.
-It enables the doctor to see what is happening inside the gut.
+They may also recommend colonoscopy, which involves inserting a thin, flexible tube into the digestive tract through the anus.
+The tube has a light and camera on it and enables the doctor to see what is happening inside the gut.

-People may often mistake the early signs and symptoms of Crohn’s disease for those of
+People may often mistake the early symptoms of Crohn’s disease for those of other conditions,

 - stomach infection